coderaries12/Tryglasses/README.md

 * Update the quantity of the product
 * List all products in there shopping cart
 * Delete/Cancel individual product

+## Order
+Logged-in Users can
+* Place a order
+* Update the shipping address in order
+* List all orders of logged-in users in purchase history page
+* Delete/Cancel individual order if order is in preparing state

 ## Favorite Cart
 Logged-in Users can
 * Add a product to its favorite collection by clicking heart icon on images
 * List all of their favorite products
 * Unlike their favorite products by clicking hear icon on images

+## Search Bar
+Logged-in Users can
+* Can search any product by typing in search bar and by clicking the product can go to product detail page

 ## Future Features
 * More categories in terms of gender and brands